An official website of the United States government

 Taking the first derivative of equation (3) with respect to a and substituting the result into equation (2) gives us

 Our empirical specifications focus on estimating the components of equation (4).
 Since previous literature has documented that participation rates increase (at least in the short term) after the implementation of automatic enrollment, we can sign the first term on the right-hand side of equation (4).
-Holding all other factors constant (i.e., assuming the last four terms on the right-hand side of equation (4) are zero) suggests that the adoption of automatic enrollment increases employer DC plan costs, and therefore total costs, because of the increase in participation formula and formula.
+Holding all other factors constant (i.e., assuming the last four terms on the right-hand side of equation (4) are zero) suggests that the adoption of automatic enrollment increases employer DC plan costs, and therefore total costs, because of the increase in participation and .

 Previous studies have already discussed some of the levers that employers can use in dealing with the costs of automatic enrollment.
 As Mauricio Soto and Barbara Butrica note, employers can (1) reduce the generosity of the match offered to participating workers (the second term on the right-hand side of equation (4)); (2) reduce compensation other than pension benefits (the fourth and fifth terms on the right-hand side of equation (4)) to keep total compensation at the level maintained before the introduction of the autoenrollment feature; or (3) leave the pension and other compensation arrangements unchanged or even increase compensation if automatic enrollment raises productivity.19